Refined bilinear Strichartz estimates with application to the well-posedness of periodic generalized KdV type equations: Introduction

-The Cauchy problem associated with this kind of dispersive equation has been extensively studied over these last thirty years (see \cite{ABFS89, B93, GKT, HIKK, KT06, Kato83, KPV1, KPV2, KK, KT1, MST, MV15, MPV18, MPV19, Po1, Tao04}) and we refer the reader to the introduction of \cite{MT22} for a brief exposition of the main contributions.
-In \cite{MT22} we proposed a way, based on the method developed in \cite{MV15} and \cite{MPV19} to solve this Cauchy problem in the general framework described by Hypotheses \ref{hyp1}--\ref{hyp2}.
+The Cauchy problem associated with this kind of dispersive equation has been extensively studied over these last thirty years (see \cite{ABFS89, B93, GKT, HIKK, KT06, Kato83, KPV1, KPV2, KK, KT1, MST, MV15, MPV18, MPV19, Po1, Tao04}).
+We refer the reader to the introduction of \cite{MT22} for a brief exposition of the main contributions.
+In \cite{MT22} we proposed an approach, based on the method developed in \cite{MV15} and \cite{MPV19} to solve this Cauchy problem within the general framework described by Hypotheses \ref{hyp1}--\ref{hyp2}.
 We showed in particular that the Cauchy problem associated with \eqref{eq1}--\eqref{initial} is unconditionally locally well-posed in $H^s(\T) $ with $ s\ge 1-\frac{\alpha}{2(\alpha+1)}$.